Geyer Springs Elementary

 The present Geyer Springs Elementary structure opened its doors in 1959.
 Additions to the original building were made in 1965 and 1971.
 An addition and renovation took place in 1972.
 Significant construction in 1991 included existing classroom renovations and a new media center, a new health room, new classrooms and new offices.
 The Little Rock School District annexed this school from the Pulaski County Special School District in 1987.
+The school was converted to an academy in 2014 before being reconfigured into an Early Childhood Center the following year.
 Geyer Springs Elementary is named for a nearby natural spring and the surrounding neighborhood.

 "Geyer Springs News" newsletter; December 1984, p.
 1.